 I’m the mirror image of him in that I’m a woman who struggles under the assumption that I’m a good cook while he opposes the idea that as a man, he necessarily isn’t.
 The kitchen, in my mind, is reminiscent of the dungeons of Harry Potter’s Potions class – warm, dark and full of alien smells and eerie bubbling noises.

-My earliest lessons were of learning to turn the pressure cooker off and on and landing the weight right at the top.
-I was petrified of fire but my parents weren’t too sympathetic with my fears and learn I did.
-Tea and coffee and rice came next, followed by sambhar and dal.
+My earliest lessons were learning to turn the pressure cooker off and on and landing the weight right at the top.
+I was petrified of fire but my parents weren’t too sympathetic to my fears and learned I did.
+Tea, coffee and rice came next, followed by sambhar and dal.

 Of course, there is the fact that I’m not exactly a foodie and consider food, simply fuel for the human body to be able to do other, more meaningful things.
 I can tell you this attitude of mine has not been well-received at all.
 My otherwise liberal father showed his disappointment in my lack of interest and talent in this field over many years with what he thought were funny lines like…